Diet at 40: Predicting Health at 70 Through Dietary Choices

 Impact on Healthy Aging

-The study linked diets rich in fruits, vegetables, whole grains, unsaturated fats, nuts, legumes, and low-fat dairy to improved chances of healthy aging.
+The researchers found that participants who adhered to diets rich in fruits, vegetables, whole grains, legumes, unsaturated fats, nuts, and low-fat dairy had significantly higher odds of achieving healthy aging.

-These foods provide essential nutrients, antioxidants, and fiber, supporting cardiovascular health and cognitive function as people age.
+These nutrient-dense foods provide essential vitamins, minerals, fiber, and antioxidants, all of which contribute to supporting cardiovascular health, brain function, and overall well-being as people age.

 Long-Term Health Benefits